Chart Color Schemes

 Karana Downs's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows Karana Downs residents have relatively positive health outcomes, with common conditions seen across both young and old age groups at a fairly standard level.
-Private health cover is high, at approximately 54% of the total population (~2,102 people), compared to 49.9% in Greater Brisbane.
+Health data shows positive outcomes for Karana Downs residents, with common health conditions similar across young and old age groups.
+Private health cover stands at approximately 54%, compared to Greater Brisbane's 50.5%.

 Frequently Asked Questions - Health